-(Estelle Brettman) “has shown that there is Jewish interest in the Jewish catacombs.”
-(Yale J. Berry, MD, in letter of 25 September 1986)
+"You have shown the Vatican that there is Jewish interest in the Jewish catacombs."
+(Dr. Yale J. Berry, MD, letter to ESB of 25 September 1986)

 The International Catacomb Society (ICS) is an established resource for the study of the Ancient Mediterranean.
 The ICS was founded in 1980 by Estelle Shohet Brettman to raise awareness of the need for the preservation and documentation of the Roman Jewish catacombs and related sites that illustrate the common influences on Jewish, Christian, and pagan iconography and funerary practices during the time of the Roman Empire.

 Although most people are aware that the catacombs are underground burial galleries, the existence of extensive wall paintings and inscriptions from the catacombs are not as well known.
 The paintings from the catacombs are some of the finest existing examples of wall painting from their time period (primarily from the early third through fourth century C.E.).
 The iconography of the paintings along with the inscriptions from the catacombs provide extensive information to document the history of the groups of people who were buried in them, including pagans, Jews, and early Christians.